canonical/chisel/README.md

 ["ubuntu-22.04" chisel-releases branch](<https://github.com/canonical/chisel-releases/tree/ubuntu-22.04>).

 ## Support for Pro archives
+> [!IMPORTANT]
+> To chisel a Pro package you need to have a Pro-enabled host.

-To fetch and install packages from Ubuntu Pro archives, the archive has to be defined with the `archives.<name>.pro` field in `chisel.yaml`:
+To fetch and install slices from Ubuntu Pro packages, the Pro archive has to be defined with the `archives.<name>.pro` field in `chisel.yaml`:

 ```yaml